-Every controversy has two sides, two strong opinions and documentation to back up all the claims.
-This month’s topic— on which one is better for your health: butter or margarine— is no different, and comes with information supporting both sides.
+Every controversy has two sides.
+This month’s topic, on which one is better for your health— butter or margarine— is no different, and comes with information supporting both sides.

 Both butter and margarine hold approximately the same percentage of fat—nearly 70-80%.
 They differ from each other in regard to their preparation, ingredients, flavor, nutritional value and type of fatty acids.

 Stay tuned for part two of this article next month, which will continue to detail the differences between butter and margarine.

 We’ll also discuss the differences between types of margarines.
 We’ll explore how butter and margarine varieties each contributes to a person’s cholesterol and the affects on health.

 As always, I’m reminding you to consult with your doctor regarding any changes you make to your health regimen.
 Call with your comments at (843) 997-7037 or stop by the office at 2798-D Howard Ave in Market Common.